shaharzil/autofill-hilan-hours-extension/README.md

 ## Feedback 📬

-If you encounter any issues or have feature suggestions, feel free to contact me (If you don't have my contact info that's your problem).
+If you encounter any issues or have feature suggestions, feel free to contact me (If you don't have my conact info thats you problem).